 A: It took some time, but eventually you’ll end up building up a network.
 I believe it’s important to live close to the city or having good public transport connection, otherwise you’ll feel isolated.
 The key is to be active, don’t stay at home waiting for it to come to you.

 Q: Have you made friends with locals, or do you mix mainly with other expats?
 What advice would you give to new expats looking to make friends?
 Any social/expat groups you can recommend?

 A: I already had a couple of Danish friends before moving here, which made it easier to meet more.
 Inevitably I’ve met more expats than Danes, they are a bit hard to get through, but if you try you’ll definitely be positively surprised.

 It’s vital to stay active and try to get involved in events, meet-ups, doing volunteering, etc. Copenhagen is full of expats so you’ll find plenty of communities that you could join.
-Moreover the city of Copenhagen as a host programme which allow you to get introduce to a Dane that can help you in your first steps in the city.
+Moreover the city of Copenhagen as a host programme which allow you to get introduced to a Dane that can help you in your first steps in the city.